karthikpanicker/automatictactoe/README.md

-# Etsello
+# Automatictactoe

-Etsello integrates etsy with task management applications.
+Automatictactoe integrates etsy with task management applications.
 The application can be used by etsy sellers to link their etsy account with todo apps or other task management applications.
-Once linked new purchases in your shop will automatically create an entry in your linked applications.
+Once linked a new sale in your shop will automatically create an entry in your linked applications.

+This integration is available for free at http://automatictactoe.com

+If you are looking at setting it up on your own follow rest of this README.

 ## Integrations
 Following integrations are currently supported

  1. Trello boards
  2. Google Tasks
+ 3. Todoist

-We are actively working on new integrations.
+We are actively working on other integrations.
 If you are looking at integrating your etsy workflow with other applications, please raise an issue in the issues section.

 ## Running the project
 1. .env file contains all the application parameters.
 Most of them works with the default values except for the following: